ojhaujjwal/UserRbac/README.md

 * Import the schema in `data/mysql.sql`
 * Enable this module in `config/application.config.php`
 * Copy file located in `vendor/ujjwal/user-rbac/config/user-rbac.global.php` to `./config/autoload/user-rbac.global.php` and change the values as you wish

+## What it does
+This module registers an identity provider and provides some configuration to ZfcRbac.
+So, you don't need to create your own identity provider.
+See [`config/module.config.php`](https://github.com/ojhaujjwal/UserRbac/blob/master/config/module.config.php#L4).

 ## How it works